yingshiuan/yingsc/src/content/projects/multi-multi/index.md

 #### User Flow

-We wireframe the following task flows: registration, observing mode, exploring map mode, dashboard, collection, and set language preferences.
+Tasks: Registration → Observation Mode → Map Exploration → Dashboard → Collection → Language Preferences.

+Multi-Multi sitemap ensures a coherent cross-platform experience while connecting memory with language learning.

 ![user-flow](./task_flow.png)

 #### Information Architecture

-Here I work on designing a responsive website and mobile app.
-I use a Multi-Multi sitemap to guide the organization of each screen design to ensure a coherent experience across devices.
-The purpose of the user flow is to provide the user with appropriate additional material, link the user's memory with the language, and be motivated by more local cultures.
-To ensure learning goals, we annotated endpoints in the information architecture for users to learn vocabulary, dialogue, reading and listening in observation patterns and exploration maps.
-Next, we will wireframe several layouts for users to test which kind of layout provides a better learning experience.
+I designed the information architecture to support both the responsive website and the mobile app.
+The Multi-Multi sitemap guided how each screen was organized to ensure a consistent and intuitive experience across devices.

+The goal was to structure content in a way that provides learners with relevant materials at the right time—connecting vocabulary, dialogues, reading, and listening tasks with real-world observations and map-based exploration.
+We annotated key learning endpoints throughout the IA to highlight where users build memory links, discover new content, and reinforce skills.

+With the IA defined, we moved into wireframing to explore layout options and test which structures supported the strongest learning experience.

 ![Information Architecture](./ia.png)